bozicschucky/AndelaWeek2/readme.md

 * Some of the data arguments to be passed in postman
-  * Users register/Login Endpoint takes the following data.
+  * Users register/Login Endpoints takes the following data.
   ` {
         "username": "string",
         "password": "string"
           }
     `
-   * Users Question json data Endpoint takes the following data.
+   * Users Question json data Endpoints takes the following data.
    `
    {
       "title": "string",